dfelinto/blender-manual/manual/glossary/index.rst

       See also :term:`Display Referenced`.

+   Blender Session
+   Session
+      The timespan of a Blender instance.
+The session begins with starting an instance of Blender and ends with closing it.

+      In some cases, loading a new file may be considered beginning a new session.
+If so, the documentation should mention that.

    Shading
       Process of altering the color of an object/surface in the 3D scene, based on its angle to lights and its distance from lights to create a photorealistic effect.